Christopher-Schulze/Torwell/README.md

 ### Updating Certificates
 The pinned certificate location is configured in `src-tauri/certs/cert_config.json`.
-By default this file points `cert_url` to `https://certs.torwell.com/server.pem` as a placeholder.
-Change the value to your own server or set the environment variables `TORWELL_CERT_URL` or `TORWELL_CERT_PATH` to override the URL and local path at runtime.
+By default this file points `cert_url` to `https://internal.torwell.local/certs/server.pem` as a placeholder. **Provide your own update endpoint for production.** Adjust the value or set the environment variables `TORWELL_CERT_URL` or `TORWELL_CERT_PATH` to override the URL and local path at runtime.
 The minimum TLS version can also be configured via the `min_tls_version` field ("1.2" or "1.3").